ponimatkin/focalpose/README.md

                                                        --topk 15
 ```
 This will run the inference on an image with the class manually provided to the script.
 The pose will be refined for 15
 iterations and the script will output top-15 model instances predicted by our instance retrieval pipeline.
-The ouput will consists
+The ouput will consist
 of images with aligned meshes, and `.txt` files containing camera matrix and camera pose.

 ## Citation